krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

 This brings us down to 1546 generated sequences.
 Further inspection reveals that we're also rechecking combinations for rows and columns which haven't changed since the last time they were checked.
-Some simple (if a bit hacked-together) memoization in the sequence generator helps trim off a few more sequences:
+Some simple (if a bit hacked-together) memoization in the sequence generator helps trim off a few more combinations:

 ```js
 const memo = {}